Boarding School (2018 film): Plot

-He evacuates everyone from the house except Christine, whom he leaves for dead as a way of avenging Frederic's death.
+He evacuates everyone except Christine, whom he leaves for dead as a way of avenging Frederic.
 Having declared his love for Christine, Jacob peels off his dress, showing his true, naked self to his friends for the first time.
 Now rescued, the children reunite with their parents, as Jacob whispers to Phil's father that he knows of his intention, and promises to make him regret it if anything happens to Phil.

-Throughout the film, the audience is shown flashbacks where, being forced into hiding during World War II, Jacob's grandmother Feiga, a recluse, sharpened her teeth with a nail file, while her compatriot, Tsipi was frequently raped and tortured by a Nazi soldier in exchange for her life.
-Back at home, having finally overcome his fear of the dark, Jacob waits as Isabel’s terrified screams are heard from the dinner table.
-Davis dies from ingesting poisoned wine (tainted by the same poison Dr. Sherman used to attempt to kill Mrs. Ramsay).
-Jacob taints his lips red with blood, mirroring Feiga ripping out the Nazi’s throat with her fangs; suggesting that just like Feiga, hardships have made him a fighter albeit a monster.
+Throughout the film, the audience is shown flashbacks of Jacob's recluse grandmother Feiga.
+Forced into hiding during World War II, she sharpened her teeth with a nail file, while her compatriot, Tsipi was frequently raped and tortured by a Nazi soldier in exchange for being spared.

+Back at home, having finally overcome his fear of the dark, Jacob waits as Isabel's terrified screams are heard from the dinner table.
+Davis dies from ingesting poisoned wine (the same poison Dr. Sherman used on Mrs. Ramsay).
+Jacob taints his lips red with blood, mirroring Feiga ripping out the Nazi's throat with her fangs; suggesting that just like Feiga, hardships have made him a fighter.